 - Social workers or other counseling services to help you cope with the disorder and get assistance

-- Vitamin D or other supplements (talk to your doctor first)
+- Vitamin D or other supplements (talk to your provider first)

 Living with MS may be a challenge.
 You can ease the stress of illness by joining an MS support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

-Outcome varies, and is hard to predict.
-Although the disorder is chronic and incurable, life expectancy can be normal or almost normal.
+The outcome varies, and is hard to predict.
+Although the disorder is life-long (chronic) and incurable, life expectancy can be normal or almost normal.
 Most people with MS are active and function at work with little disability.

 The amount of disability and discomfort depends on:

 Most people return to normal or near-normal function between attacks.
-Slowly, there is greater loss of function with less improvement between attacks.
+Over time, there is greater loss of function with less improvement between attacks.

 When to Contact a Medical Professional